helltraitor/nuxt-anchorscroll/README.md

 In common case, you use cropped html or full html.
 In first case (you can check this now) scroll to anchor will not work.
 If it so, you can have a minimal setup.

-But in case if you anchor scroll is handled (by browser), you need additional setup - full explanation in module playground.
+But in case if anchor scroll is handled (by browser), you need additional setup - full explanation in module playground.

 ### Extendable